 To use it, visit the settings for a GitLab repository you want to connect on GitLab, and click through to the "Webhooks" page.

-Visit the integrations page in the team settings in Status Hero, and copy over the payload URL listed there under the GitLab panel.
+Visit the integrations page in the team settings in Status Hero, and copy the payload URL listed there under the GitLab panel.

 To test it out, make a push with a new commit to the GitLab repo and look for a new entry in the activity stream.